Chiffon Cake (8-inch black sesame flavor)

 Pour the cake batter into your favorite mold 80% full (it will grow taller during baking), smooth the surface, shake it lightly on the countertop a few times to shake out the bubbles, and then put it in the oven.
 There was too much cake batter, so I made a cupcake.
 Pour the cake batter into your favorite mold 80% full (it will grow taller during baking), smooth the surface, shake it lightly on the countertop a few times to shake out the bubbles, and then put it in the oven.
 There was too much cake batter, so I made a cupcake.

-18. Put it in the oven: 140 degrees, bake for 45 minutes.
+21. Put it in the oven: 140 degrees, upper and lower fire, bake for 45 minutes.
 Use a 28*28 baking tray, 150 degrees for 25 minutes.
-Observe carefully.
-If it has already colored, cover it with tin foil to avoid burning.
-Or heat it in a rice cooker, spray some oil and pour in the cake batter, and use the secondary cooking function.
-Or steam it in a pot for 40 minutes.
+Observe carefully, if it has already colored, please cover it with tin foil to avoid burning.
+Or heat the rice cooker, spray some oil and pour in the cake batter, and cook twice (when the first cooking program is completed.
+Cover the rice cooker vent with a wet towel, wait for a few minutes and then press the second cooking function).
+Or cover with plastic wrap and steam it in a pot, steam it for 40 minutes after the water boils.

-Put it in the oven: 140 degrees, bake for 45 minutes.
+Put it in the oven: 140 degrees, upper and lower fire, bake for 45 minutes.
 Use a 28*28 baking tray, 150 degrees for 25 minutes.
-Observe carefully.
-If it has already colored, cover it with tin foil to avoid burning.
-Or heat it in a rice cooker, spray some oil and pour in the cake batter, and use the secondary cooking function.
-Or steam it in a pot for 40 minutes.
+Observe carefully, if it has already colored, please cover it with tin foil to avoid burning.
+Or heat the rice cooker, spray some oil and pour in the cake batter, and cook twice (when the first cooking program is completed.
+Cover the rice cooker vent with a wet towel, wait for a few minutes and then press the second cooking function).
+Or cover with plastic wrap and steam it in a pot, steam it for 40 minutes after the water boils.

 Shake it out of the oven, put it upside down on the net, and demould it after it cools down (it is normal for the surface to crack) Shake it out of the oven, put it upside down on the net, and demould it after it cools down (it is normal for the surface to crack)